 In order for the product to function properly, the Service Account must have Administrator rights on the computer running the Synchronization Service or Quick Connect service.
 For example, the Service Account can be a member of the local Administrators group.

 The product can be configured to use either Windows Authentication or SQL Server authentication for the connection to SQL Server.
-If you choose Windows Authentication, the connection is established using the Service account.
-In this case, the service account must be a member of the sysadmin role on SQL Server.
+If you choose Windows Authentication, the connection is established using the Sync Service/Quick Connect Service account.
+In this case, the service account must be a member of the sysadmin role on the SQL Server.

 In order to post a Service Connection point to Active Directory, the Service Account requires the following minimum permissions, added via ADSIEdit:

 A) The permission to create container objects in the System container

 B) The permission to create serviceConnectionPoint objects in the System container

 C) The permission to delete serviceConnectionPoint objects in the System container

 D) The Read permission for the attributes of the container and serviceConnectionPoint objects in Group Policy containers